stefanbangels/microprofile-poc/README.md

 # MicroProfile POC

-This repository is a simple Jakarta EE 8 application,

-for experimenting with Eclipse MicroProfile
+This repository is a simple Jakarta EE 8 application, for experimenting with Eclipse MicroProfile.

-built with Gradle,

-deployed as a WildFly 18 docker image.
+Built with Gradle and deployed as a WildFly 18 docker image.

 ## Prerequisites